jenntang1/simple_shell/README.md

 **wait** is a system call that suspends execution of a process until its children terminates.
 It allows the operating system to release the resources associated with the children.
 If **wait** isn't called, then the children will be in a zombie state that still fills a space in the kernel.
 Upon success, it returns the pid of the terminated child and upon fail, it returns -1.

 13. What is **EOF** / “end-of-file”?
 **EOF** is a macro in the standard input/output header file in C programming.
 It's used to mark the end of a file or the last byte of data was read.
 Its return value is -1 to indicate that it reached the end of the input stream.
 In Unix, the keyboard command for **EOF** is Ctrl+D and in Windows, it's Ctrl+Z.

+The **getline** function reads an entire line from stream and stores it in a buffer.
+In turn, the buffer address is stored in a pointer.
+If successful, it returns the number of characters read including the new line but not the null byte.
+If fail due to an error or **EOF** was reached, then it returns -1.

+Similarly, the **strtok** function reads a string and delimits it.
+Once delimited, the string is broken up into "tokens" with a null byte at the end of each.
+If successful, it returns a pointer to the next token, but if fail, it returns NULL.

 # Specifications #
 0. **README**, **man**, **AUTHORS**